 It is important that applicants only submit the supporting attachments specified in this document.
 We reserve the right to reject applications that do not include the required attachments or include attachments not specified in this guidance.
 Attachments should be uploaded as PDF (rather than word) to ensure automated conversion does not cause problems with maximum length.
-Attachments should be in font size 11 with 2cm margins .
-We would suggest using the following sans serif fonts: Gills Sans MT, Arial (not narrow) or Garamond.
+Attachments should be in font size 11 with 2cm margins (recommended font type; Arial or Garamond).